Are you a good driver?

 You see, I’m not saying that any of these strategies are ineffective.
 On the contrary, they still work.
 They just produce mediocre results for you.
 If that’s all you’re looking for, then go ahead.
 Use them.

-And if I had to summarize what works today, I would say to …
+And if I had to summarize what works today, I would say …

-Not only use your left-brain capacities, but also use your right-brain potential
+Not only use your analytical, left-brain capacities.
+Also use your emotional, right-brain potential.

 You can do the same thing.
 Instead of giving your clients a financial plan to accomplish their goals, give them a surge of feeling to go with it.